aivizionz/PyramidMongoAPI/README.md

 # PyramidMongoapp

 PyramidMongoapp ia an application built over Python, Pyramid and MongoDB.
-The myapp Web API is designed with RESTFUL interface and JSON as Message Format.
+The myapp Web API is designed with RESTFUL interface and JSON Message Format.

 ## Table of contents